 The program will feature Yiddish literature in translation that explores questions of identity, assimilation, language, cuisine, and generational change, presenting American identity as an ongoing conversation, a give and take between insiders and outsiders.
 Each library’s reading group will compare works written in Yiddish in the early 20th century to works by contemporary immigrant writers.

-Join in one or all of the “Coming to America” discussions held at Bertram Woods Branch.
-Please register in advance and pick up a copy of the book one month before each discussion.
+Join in one or all of the “Coming to America” discussions held via Zoom.
+Please provide an email address to receive login information.
+Books are available via curbside pickup at the Bertram Woods Library one month before the discussion.

-7-8:30 pm Wednesday, May 27: A Jewish Refugee in New York by Kadia Molodowsky
+7 pm Tuesday, August 25: A Jewish Refugee Refugee in New York by Kadya Molodovsky

 About the Yiddish Book Center